What if a death occurs in the late evening or the middle of the night?

 Do we have to embalm our loved one?

 Embalming is NOT required by law, however, if the type of service selected includes a public viewing, it is required by the funeral home.
 This gives optimal results for the purpose of preservation and proper presentation of the loved one.
+If you select a service that does not require embalming, such as direct burial, direct cremation, or donation to MedCure or United Tissue Network, embalming is not required.

 What if we don’t want to have a service at the funeral home or a church?